XYOracleNetwork-v1/web-developer.xyo.network-react/docs/xyo-app-guide.md

 - rssi
 - number of bytes
 - time of the bound witness interaction
-- index numbers of the devices in the bound witness interaction
+- index numbers of devices in the bound witness interaction

-Tap on the bound witness to reveal more details about it
+Tap on the bound witness to reveal more details

 <h1 align="left">
   <picture>